Aventus-Network-Services/documentation/ERC20-lift-guide.md

 > _amount (uint256) = 1000000000000000000
 > ```

-4. Click the 'Write' button to begin the process. aThis will trigger Metamask and ask for you to 'Approve' your transaction.
+4. Click the 'Write' button to begin the process.
+This will trigger Metamask and ask for you to 'Approve' your transaction.
 Now wait for the transaction Status to show Success and save the Transaction Hash